mosquito/caio/README.rst

 Python wrapper for AIO
 ======================

-.. warning:: The Linux libaio like implementation requires kernel greater than 4.14 otherwise the will be used thread-based implementations as a fallback.

 .. warning:: ``fsync``/``fdsync`` operations in Linux aio implementation supports since 4.18. related calls will have no effect.

 Python bindings for Linux AIO API and simple asyncio wrapper.